JohnnyBackflip/SteamWorkshopFileDownloader/README.md

 1) run "npm start"

 ## How to use
-1) Visit the Steam Workshop page from the project of which you want to download the files. (https://steamcommunity.com/sharedfiles/filedetails/...)
+1) Visit the Steam Workshop page from the project of which you want to download the files.
+F.e. (https://steamcommunity.com/sharedfiles/filedetails/...)
 2) Copy the URL of the Project
 3) Go to https://steamworkshopdownloader.io/ , insert the URL and download the .zip file and extract it.
 There are 2 files in the .zip, the only one needed is the file named "WorkshopUpload.extracted.json".
 4) If you like rename the file (the filename doesn't matter).